justindujardin/pathy/README.md

 Pathy.rmdir(self: ~PathType) -> None
 ```

-Removes this Bucket / key prefix.
-The Bucket / key prefix must be empty
+Removes this bucket or blob prefix.
+It must be empty.

 ## samefile